lanl-aea/waves/docs/tutorial_10_regression_testing_waves.rst

 This tutorial introduces a project wide alias to allow convenient execution of the simulation workflow through the simulation datacheck task introduced in :ref:`tutorial_simulation_waves`.
 From that tutorial onward, each tutorial has propagated a tutorial specific datacheck alias.
-This tutorial will add a project wide ``datacheck`` alias and apply it to a copy of the :ref:`tutorial_post_processing` configuration files.
+This tutorial will add a project wide ``datacheck`` alias and apply it to a copy of the :ref:`tutorial_post_processing_waves` configuration files.
 The user may also go back to previous tutorials to include the full suite of datacheck tasks in the project wide datacheck regression alias.

 **********
 References